oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.html.md

-If the base layer of a disk is using raw format, deleting the last snapshot, merging the top qcow2 layer into the base layer will convert the disk to raw, and disable incremental backup.
-The user can create a new snapshot including this disk to enable back incremental backup.
+If the base layer of a disk is using raw format, deleting the last snapshot, merging the top qcow2 layer into the base layer will convert the disk to raw, and disable incremental backup (should probably display a warning first).
+The user can create a new snapshot including this disk to re-enable back incremental backup.

 ### Disk format